DavidL-11/med-seg-fm/README.md

 The `all` target creates both virtual environments, installs the dependencies and downloads the models.
 This target is used for evaluating the models on the datasets (segFM).

-If you only want to install the Bounding-box Oracle for Biomedicine (BOB) + its napari extension, you can use the `BOB` target.
-This requires a lot less dependencies and is a slimmer installation.
-The segFM package is not needed for BOB, only `src/segFM/BOB` is used.

-If you want to train YOLO or especially D-FINE-N, you additionally need to install the dependencies for training.
-The `train` target does this for you.
-Note that 'make all' does *not* include the training dependencies, and 'make train' does *not* create the virtual environments or download the models, so both targets need to be run.

 The makefile automatically detects if an NVIDIA GPU is available and tries to install PyTorch with CUDA12.8 support.
 If your GPU requires a different CUDA version, be sure to install the correct pytorch version that fits your device.
 You can find the correct command [here](https://pytorch.org/get-started/locally/).